kirabuckowing/MossPhylo/README.md

 4. Translation, ORF recognition and blast searches with Transdecoder
 5. Clustering for excess isoform removal with CD-HIT
 6. Orthologous group discovery with Orthofinder
-7. Multiple sequence alignment with MAFFT, combined with Initial tree creation with FastTree
+7. Multiple sequence alignment with MAFFT, combined with initial tree creation with FastTree

 Helper files for other sub-steps and helpful extras are also included for transparency.
 Steps of the Ya Yang pipeline were utilized for actions around and after orthologous group discovery, starting at approximately Step 6 on their research site (https://bitbucket.org/yangya/phylogenomic_dataset_construction/src/master/)